xavierloeraflores/Delivery-Routing/algorithm-overview.md

 |get_time_traveled|53|O(1)|O(1)|

 ### 4. Solution scalability & adaptability

 ### 5. Software Design Efficiency & Maintainability
+The software was designed in a way that is efficient and maintainable.
+The software is efficient because it utilizes a greedy algorithm that finds the shortest path between two points.
+The software is maintainable because it is written in a way that is easy to understand and can be easily modified to meet future requirements.
+The delivery routing system features many functions that are modular and can be easily modified to meet future requirements.
+The delivery routing system also features many comments that explain the purpose of each function and the logic behind the code.

 ### 6. Hash Table Strengths & Weaknesses